Enhancing deep learning of ammonia/natural gas combustion kinetics via physics-aware data augmentation and scale separation: Introduction

-To address these gaps, this study explores deep learning–based chemical kinetics modeling for NH$_3$/CH$_4$ combustion using the comprehensive mechanism by Okafor et al.~\cite{okafor_experimental_2018}, comprising 59 species and 356 elementary reactions.
+To address these gaps, this study explores deep learning for solving flame chemical kinetics with high-dimensional stiff ordinary differential equations (DFODE) for ammonia/natural gas combustion using the comprehensive mechanism by Okafor et al.~\cite{okafor_experimental_2018}, comprising 59 species and 356 elementary reactions.
 Thermochemical training data are generated from canonical one-dimensional premixed laminar flames, and a physics-aware data augmentation strategy is introduced to improve coverage in underrepresented regions, particularly near steep thermochemical gradients.
+In addition, transformation strategies for model target formulation and their effect on prediction accuracy across targets of several orders of magnitude were evaluated.
 The trained models are first validated in 1D laminar flames and subsequently evaluated {\em a posteriori} in a two-dimensional homogeneous isotropic turbulence (HIT) flame configuration to assess generalizability and computational performance.
 This study advances the application of deep neural networks to ammonia-fueled combustion and presents a scalable framework for accelerating high-fidelity simulations involving complex chemical kinetics.